Why choose this course?

 Would you like to grow from passionate reader into a critical thinker and literary scholar, and become a creative communicator in your own right?
 In a fast-paced, multifaceted media world, people with the ability to write, design and harness innovative technologies are in high demand.
 On this course you’ll gain real-world skills, learning how to create and publish content.

-On a degree in English Literature and Media, we’ll introduce you to writers who will open doors to contemporary worlds and cultures remote from your own, and also help you explore more familiar literature in ways that challenge your preconceptions.
+We’ll introduce you to writers and thinkers who will open doors to contemporary worlds and cultures remote from your own, and help you explore more familiar literature in ways that challenge your preconceptions.
 This means you’ll study literature written in English by writers from all parts of the globe, whose voices are relevant and important in our modern world.
-We’ll also develop your critical awareness of the media, sharpen your practical skills and get your career off to a flying start.
-In a fast-paced, multifaceted media world, people with the ability to write, design and harness new technologies are in high demand.
+You will also learn how to apply these skills of analysis to other representations of the world, through cinema, television, magazines, the internet, and we will develop your critical awareness of how the media reflects and influences the world around us.
+You will study the ways in which people communicate, the channels used and develop the practical skills that foster your confidence and creativity in working with emerging media technologies.

 You’ll be taught by academic staff who bring fresh thinking to our accessible, engaging courses.
-Some are active researchers of international standing who bring their own passion for their discipline into the classroom; others are dynamic teachers with extensive industry experience.
+Some are active researchers of international standing, who bring their own passion for their discipline into the classroom; others are dynamic teachers with extensive industry experience.

 But you’ll need more than practical know-how to get published.
 So, we’ll develop your understanding of the global media industry, its influence on society, the legal and ethical contexts of your work and the impact of emerging technologies.

 To see all your modules, see the ‘What will I study?’ section below.

 Each year the School of Humanities hosts the Media Matters Guest Lecture Series featuring a range of industry professionals, giving talks on their experience in the industry.
 These lectures are recorded by our final year students and available on our Media Hub.
 Some of our previous speakers have included: